 Guidelines for Crafts

-- All crafts must be hand crafted by the vendor or a member of the vendors farm or craft unit.
+All crafts must be hand crafted by the vendor.

-- All crafts will be juried.
+All crafts will be juried with the exception of farm crafts, defined above.
 Craft vendors who add a new category of crafts after jurying will still have to have the new category craft juried.
 Everything that a craft vendor wants to sell at the market must be represented at jurying.
 Pieces too large to be carried easily can be represented at jurying by photographs.
 Judges reserve the right to ask craft vendors to bring the item if it is in question.

 All crafts will be photographed at jurying to ensure what each craft vendor sells at the Market has been juried.

 All crafts must be of excellent workmanship both in quality and design.

 All craft vendors must comply with and abide by all Rules and By-Laws used to govern the Watauga County Farmers' Market.
 They must also be a member of the Market in good standing.

 The Market Manager has the discretion to immediately remove any craft item that he/she considers objectionable.
 The Board of Directors must review the manger's decision within 14 days and make an official ruling on the matter.